 11. Far Cry 2

-Following the success of the first Far Cry game, a sequel followed in 2008.
+Following the success of the original Far Cry game, a sequel followed in 2008.
 Far Cry 2 takes place in war-torn Africa, where your goal is to take down an arms dealer known as “the Jackal”.
 But while Far Cry 1 stunned people with its cutting-edge graphics and offered sheer, unadulterated fun for the price, Far Cry 2 felt disappointing in so many ways.